 Immediately after your treatment, expect the area to look and feel a bit like a mild sunburn.
 It’s completely normal to see some redness and slight swelling where the laser was applied.
 This is just a sign that your body is starting the healing process.
 For most people, this subsides within a day or two.
 You can typically go right back to your daily activities, though you might want to skip any heavy workouts or hot yoga classes for a day.
 If your skin feels warm, a cool compress can feel soothing, but always check with your provider first.

-Your post-treatment care checklist
+Your essential aftercare checklist

 Great results depend on great aftercare.
 For the first week, your main job is to be extra gentle with your skin.
 First, make broad-spectrum sunscreen your best friend.
 Your skin is especially sensitive to UV rays after a laser treatment, and sun protection is essential to prevent pigmentation issues and protect the healing vessels.
 Second, simplify your skincare routine.
 Avoid harsh scrubbing, exfoliants like acids or retinoids, and stick to a gentle cleanser and a simple, hydrating moisturizer.
 Finally, try to limit things that cause facial flushing, like excessive alcohol, spicy foods, saunas, or extreme temperature changes.